Wednesday, January 28, 2026

 Some

 then turn to religion or spirituality, assuming the magic is in ancient rituals, places, & practices.
 And a wondrous 'honeymoon period' can occur in religion / spirituality which feels very much like falling in love.
-Sadly it doesn't last, and along with it, enthusiasm for religion / spirituality can peter out, leaving adherents with nothing more than a social club for those trapped in 'ordinary unhappiness.'
+Sadly the 'high' doesn't last, and along with it, enthusiasm for religion / spirituality can peter out, leaving adherents with nothing more than a social club for those trapped in 'ordinary unhappiness.'

 A

-growing number of people sense that there has to be a deeper, wiser way of being than wallowing in anxiety / depression.
+growing number of people sense that there must be a deeper, wiser way of being than wallowing in anxiety / depression.
 And of course shamans, mystics, saints & serious meditators have known, spoken & written about wisdom traditions for thousands of years: shamanism, Taoism, Hinduism, Buddhism, Kabbalah, Christian Mysticism, Sufism, etc. http://www.johnlovas.com/search?q=perennial .

 Mature

 mystics tell us that becoming a mystic does not make all our difficult challenges disappear.
 With lifelong practice, mystics gradually integrate mystical insights into their daily lives.
 This means that they gradually become less-and-less focused on personal concepts, preferences, likes & dislikes, etc and more-and-more focused on the welfare of others.
 This profound shift in consciousness eliminates more than 90% of unnecessary (self-inflicted) suffering: no longer getting angry the many, many times 'things don't go our way.'
-HOWEVER, mature mystics still experience constant change, aging, sickness, pain & death; and actually feel others' hurts & sorrows much more than the average person BUT experience it all from a very different, much wiser perspective, with little if any suffering.
+HOWEVER, mature mystics still experience constant change, aging, sickness, pain & death; and actually feel their own & others' hurts & sorrows much more than the average person BUT experience it all from a very different, much wiser perspective, with little if any suffering.

 Humans live through their myths, and only endure their realities."